Explanation of Names

 Throughout North America (2)

-Fertilized queens overwinter, workers present from Spring to late Fall, new queens and males produced late Summer/Fall.
+Fertilized queens overwinter, workers present from spring through late fall, new queens and males produced late summer/fall.
 It is possible that colonies are active all year in the deep south.
-Click on "Data" in menu bar above to see the states/provinces/months where we have images of this species.

 Adults are common on flowers (1)